Article VII: Officers of the University – Duties

 - (2)Countersign, by facsimile signature, all diplomas granted by the University; and

 - (3)Other duties prescribed in Board or University policies, in a formal position description approved by the Board, or otherwise prescribed by the Board, the Chair, or a committee of the Board from time to time.

 With approval of the Chair, the Secretary may appoint one or more persons to the position of Deputy, Associate, or Assistant Secretary to assist in performing the duties of the office.
 In the absence of the Secretary and any Deputy, Associate, or Assistant Secretary from any meeting of the Board or of the Executive Committee, the Board or the Executive Committee may appoint a Secretary Pro Tem, who shall be charged with the duty of taking the minutes of the meeting and sending a copy to all members of the Board.

 Section 7.4 Duties of the Chief Audit and Compliance Officer.

 The Chief Audit and Compliance Officer shall act under the direction of the Chair of the Audit and Compliance Committee and shall have direct and unrestricted access to other members of the Committee and the Chair of the Board.
 The Chief Audit and Compliance Officer shall have the following duties:

 - (1)Develop and execute a comprehensive audit plan to be conducted in accordance with applicable professional auditing standards;

-- (2)Make a comprehensive report on the internal audit function to the Board of Trustees through the Audit and Compliance Committee at the Annual Meeting.
+- (2)Make a comprehensive report on the internal audit function to the Board of Trustees through the Audit and Compliance Committee annually.
 The report shall include the annual audit plan and a review of all previous year audits completed and in progress, including any follow-up reviews and any audits that were scheduled but not done;

 - (3)Send a copy of each internal audit report and follow-up review, upon its completion, to the Audit and Compliance Committee;